ericung/mbeprep/cases/WestwardHigh/readme.md

 “Hey Mark!”, as she is left off guard not knowing how to react but obviously should know by now.

+“Thanks for letting me know you shop at the local girl’s club, Lacey!”, I replied.

+“Oh my god!
+Don’t tell anyone that!”, she replied as her face turned red.

 I walk to the front regardless of the situation and plop down on the seat.
 I’m really good at computers so there’s a wave of laughter every 30 seconds because I found a neat little trick to fill everyone’s Chromebook with easy, self-answering questions to today’s quiz.

 “Wow!
 Today’s test was really easy Mrs. Rodriguez!”, exclaimed Peter with little to no attention to the rest of the class or hiding it really well.